Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V, S
 - **Duration**: Instantaneous
-You charge the weapon used in this spell’s casting to augment the pain inflicted by it and make a melee attack with it against one creature within the weapon’s reach.
+You charge the weapon used in this spell's casting to augment the pain inflicted by it and make a melee attack with it against one creature within the weapon's reach.
 Make a melee spell attack against the target.
-On a hit, the target suffers the weapon attack’s normal effects, plus an additional 1d8 Psychic damage.
+On a hit, the target suffers the weapon attack's normal effects, plus an additional 1d8 Psychic damage.
-Damage dealt by this attack can’t reduce the target below 1 Hit Point.
+Damage dealt by this attack can't reduce the target below 1 Hit Point.
 Cantrip Upgrade.
 The Psychic damage increases by ld8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).
 - **Classes**: Bard, Cleric, Warlock, Wizard
 *(Source: CS)*